mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/README.md

 ## Longitudinal and lateral controllers for autonomous vehicles

 ### Features PID and enhanced Stanley controllers
-#### Runs on the CARLA simulator

-- Original project was redeveloped into more modularized and enhanced simulation environment
+- Original project redeveloped into a modularized and enhanced simulation environment

 - Includes additions for detailed readouts of runtime performance metrics and feedback measurements used by the controllers

 - Enhanced graphical display panels of runtime metrics using a customizable dashboard

+- Runs on the CARLA simulator

 ![run pov 30](demo/normrunpov30.gif)